 To ensure proper healing, plan to stay at home for at least a week before returning to work.
 You will need to avoid lifting anything over your head for 3-4 weeks and avoid strenuous sports for a month.

 Overall, my mastopexy patients are some of the happiest patients after their breast lift surgery.
 They are able to fit bras better, exercise easier, wear tighter fitting clothes and have a much improved feminine shape!
-Want to know more about breast lift surgery and how it can help you, contact our Beverly Hills plastic surgery center.
+Want to know more about breast lift surgery, breast lift surgery cost and how it can help you, contact our Beverly Hills plastic surgery center.